Kanvas33/Python-Wine-Reviews-Analysis/README.md

 ## Conclusion

 This **wine reviews analysis** project provides valuable **insights** into the world of wine, including **pricing trends, geographical distribution, and specific analysis of Italian wines**.
 The combination of **data cleaning, exploratory analysis, geospatial visualization, and targeted investigations** allows for a comprehensive understanding of the dataset.
-By **automating** the data export and email notification process, the project demonstrates practical applications for **data analysis and reporting**.
+By **automating** the **data export and email notification process**, the project demonstrates practical applications for **data analysis and reporting**.
-This **wine reviews analysis** project, which serves as the **foundation for an exciting wine recommender app that combines data analysis with NLP-powered recommendations**.
+This **wine reviews analysis** project, which serves as the **foundation for an exciting wine recommender app that combines data analysis with NLP(Natural Language Processing)-powered recommendations**.

 For detailed code and results, please refer to the project's Jupyter Notebook and CSV files in the dedicated project folder.